 Ferry from Kuala Besut to the Perhentian Islands

 The ferry should drop you off at your destination in the Perhentian Islands.
 We suggest buying a return ticket for the sake of convenience.
 Pro tip: Some companies offer up to 25% discount on return ferries; it pays to shop around.
-Be prepared for overcrowding on the speedboat and hold belongings tight.
-It doesn’t hurt to wrap electronics in a waterfront cover as well.
+Be prepared for overcrowding on the speedboat and hold tight onto your belongings; it won’t hurt to wrap your electronics in a waterproof cover.
 In theory, ferries returning to Kuala Besut depart at 8am, 12pm and 4pm.
 Confirm the time as soon as you get to the Perhentian Islands.